AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 And, even if you want to use `security.txt`, **it is not a silver bullet!**

-Before using it, you will have to set up a well defined vulnerability management inside your company.
+Before using it, you will have to set up a well defined vulnerability management workflow inside your company.
 Without it, no magic will happen.

 In our case, putting down things in a publicly available reporting policy help us to clarify the internal reporting channel, roles or how we want to acknowledge reporters for example.